code4policy/modules/web/d3-examples.md

     Although the Observable Gallery contains many great visualization examples, it is not recommended to try and translate Observable code to Javascript: the process can be involved and time-consuming if you don't know what parts of the code to change.
 However, the gallery does have some good examples that you can use as inspiration!

+## Tutorials

+If you want to learn how to create d3 visualizations from scratch, and understand more deeply how to use certain d3 attributes (axis, scale, SVGs), then I recommend this tutorial: https://alignedleft.com/tutorials/d3.
+It is a pretty short tutorial that runs through the basics of d3.